 Students will learn to set-up an engine/vehicle on the engine and chassis dynamometer.
 They will learn the safety requirements to operate these dynamometers and understand how the function of each.
 Student will practice tuning on the engine and chassis dynamometer.
-Outside-the-classroom work is required.
+Outside-the- classroom work is required.
 This course includes an average of 18.75 hours of outside-the-classroom work.
-Prerequisite 501 - 503
+Prerequisite 501 - 503 nours of outside-the-classicolli work.
+Frerequisite 501 - 505

-EFI 505 STOCK COMPUTER TRAINING AND ENGINE DIAGNOSTICS (60/30/5)
+EFI 505 STOCK COMPUTER TRAINING AND ENGINE DIAGNOSTICS (90/60/8)

 Students will learn strategies of tuning factory computer systems using HPtuners.
-They will learn to improve OEM mapping for better drivability tuning along with transmission tuning and engine diagnostics.
+They will learn to improve OEM mapping for better drivability tunning along with transmission tuning and engine diagnostics.
 Outside-the-classroom work is required.
 This course includes an average of 22.5 hours of outside-the-classroom work.
 Prerequisite 501 - 504

-EFI 506 AFTERMARKET ADVANCED ELECTRONICS (45/30/4)
+EFI 506 AFTERMARKET ADVANCED ELECTRONICS (60/60/6)